FabioGadegbeku/FabioGadegbeku.github.io/_posts/2024-08-07-yeatinator.md

 ### GPT-2 Model

 A pre-trained GPT-2 model was fine-tuned on the *Yeat* lyrics corpus, making use of transfer learning to adapt the general language capabilities of GPT-2 to the specific task of rap lyric generation.
-Only the last few transformer layers were updated during training to prevent overfitting to the relatively small dataset.

-- **Base Model**: GPT-2 (small version, 117M parameters)
+- **Base Model**: GPT-2
 - **Training Epochs**: 5 epochs
 - **Training Time**: ~1 hour on a GPU